postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 ## Signing up for a Postman account

-To use Postman on the desktop, [download](https://www.postman.com/downloads/) the app and launch it.

-Alternatively, navigate to Postman on the web at [go.postman.co/home](https://go.postman.co/home).
+Before you sign up for a Postman account, either download and launch the [desktop app](https://www.postman.com/downloads/) or navigate to the [web app](https://go.postman.co/home).

 You will see a prompt to log in or sign up.
 Select __Create Account__.
-You can sign up by entering an email, username, and password, or using your Google account.
+You can sign up using an email address or using your Google account:

-To sign up by email, enter your details, check the box to agree to the __Terms of Use__ (which you can view by selecting the link), and select __Create free account__.
-Postman will send you an email to confirm your account—follow the instructions to complete your account setup.
+- **Email:** Enter your email and create a username and password.
+Check the box to agree to the __Terms of Use__, which you can view by selecting the link, and select __Create free account__.
+Postman will send you an email to confirm your account.
+Follow the instructions in the email to complete your account setup.

-To use your Google account to sign in to Postman, select __Sign up with Google__, and follow the instructions.
+- **Google account:** Select __Sign up with Google__ and follow the instructions.

 > You can [update your username](#updating-your-username) or [change your email address](#changing-your-email-address) at any time.